Checklist of Thyroid Symptoms in Women + What to do About it

 We also know that small and subtle changes to thyroid hormone concentrations in the blood cause this symptom and are reversed when treated with thyroid hormone.

 The problem here is that Doctors accept that depression is caused by hypothyroidism but they don't necessarily accept that weight gain is caused by the same problem.

 The connection between serum T4 levels and depression is not as strong as T3 and reverse T3 (19).

 People with low T3 (otherwise known as low T3 syndrome) or high levels of reverse T3 (otherwise known as thyroid resistance) show a more consistent connection with depressive symptoms.

 This means you may want to put more weight on your total T3, free T3 and reverse T3 levels when evaluating your thyroid hormone if you suffer from depression.

-Treating with T3 thyroid medication (medications like Cytomel or NDT) appears to be more efficacious than treating with T4 thyroid hormone medications (medications like levothyroxine or synthroid).
+Treating with T3 thyroid medication (medications like Cytomel or NDT) appears to be more efficacious than treating with T4 thyroid hormone medications (20) (medications like levothyroxine or Synthroid).

-In addition, other psythiatric conditions such as bipolar disorder have shown to be reduced with the treatment of temporarily high doses of T3 only thyroid medications.
+In addition, other psychiatric conditions such as bipolar disorder have shown to be reduced with the treatment of temporarily high doses of T3 only thyroid medications.

 #5.
 Reduced Energy or Fatigue